jetbrains-academy/javascript-fullstack-course/Frontend/GettingStartedReact/dive_into_jsx/task.md

 They have quite telling property names, but let's look at some of them in more detail.

 - `htmlFor="..."`: This label's property explicitly indicates which field the label belongs to, which can be useful when writing tests in the future.
-- `value={inputValue}` This ensures that whatever the user types is linked to the `inputValue` state.
+- `value={inputValue}`: This ensures that whatever the user types is linked to the `inputValue` state.
-- `onChange={handleInputChange}` This listens for any input changes and instantly updates the state.
+- `onChange={handleInputChange}`: This listens for any input changes and instantly updates the state.

 Now, run the application and check how it works!